 3) Designate your monetary donation as unrestricted.
 If you are supporting a responsible organization, you already know a high percentage of every dollar goes to support its mission.
 Restricting how a donation can be used can cause needs to go unanswered.
 Supporting a nonprofit with a proven track-record will help put your mind at ease knowing that donations will be used responsibly and go toward the greatest needs at the time they arise.

 Crafting a holiday tradition to include giving back is a great way to create lasting and meaningful memories with your children and family.
 Find creative ways to get the kids involved so that giving back becomes an important part of their lives that continues into adulthood.
 And if you are stumped on what to give someone who seemingly has everything, giving in their honor is a gift that continues to give and bless others.

 While needs are great during the holidays, remember that the needs don’t simply disappear once the calendar page turns to a new year.
 Often times, needs are just as great and many nonprofits are working with less in the interim months to support them.
 Consider making a New Year’s resolution to support a cause you are passionate about, not just at the holidays, but all year long.

-If you are interested in helping to support the more than 5,000 children and families served each year by Canopy, check out our Give JOY for the Holidays online giving campaign or visit our I Want to Help link to find other ways to get involved.
+If you are interested in helping to support the more than 5,000 children and families served each year by Canopy, check out our Give JOY for the Holidays online giving campaign to get involved.